 3. Our Communities and Stakeholders

-3.1 This section explains how we will consult and engage with the local community.
+3.1 This section explains how we will consult and engage with the local community and statutory consultees.
+The range of statutory bodies that we consult will vary depending on the type of consultation.

 Specific Consultation Bodies